felixstorm/Qudio2/ReadMe.md

 - DietPi (based on v8.7)
   - Get DietPi Raspberry Pi image from https://dietpi.com/ (ARMv6 32-bit image for Pi Zero)
   - Burn image to an SD card with `dd` (Linux), `rufus` (Windows) or similar
-  - Before first start, copy `/boot` directory here to SD card and adjust:
+  - Before first start, copy the `/boot` directory from this repo to the first partition of the SD card (overwriting existing files) and
-    - in `dietpi.txt`
+    - adjust in `dietpi.txt`:
       - Hostname (`AUTO_SETUP_NET_HOSTNAME`)
       - Authorized SSH key (`AUTO_SETUP_SSH_PUBKEY`)
       - potentially also lines containing `QTEST`
-    - and copy `dietpi-wifi.txt.sample` to `dietpi-wifi.txt` and add your WiFi credentials
+    - rename `dietpi-wifi.txt.sample` to `dietpi-wifi.txt` and add your WiFi credentials

 - Wait for DietPi First Run Setup to complete
   - This takes quite some time, on my Pi Zero it takes more than 1 hour.